ezsystems/commerce-documentation/docs/guide/product_description/user_management.md

 ![](img/User_groups.png)

-Afterwards specific roles can be assigned to the user group (In silver.eShop new users are created in a given user group.
-The location Id of the user group is configured in a yml file).
+Afterwards specific Roles can be assigned to the User Group.
+In eZ Commerce new users are created in a given User Group.
+The location ID of the User Group is configured in a yml file.

 ![](img/Assign_to_user.png)

 ## Available policies

-For silver.eShop special policies are defined that can be assigned to specific roles.
+For eZ Commerce special Policies are defined that can be assigned to specific Roles.

 ![](img/image2018-4-4_19-43-33.png)